kbroman/simple_site/ReadMe.md

 ## Simple site: Easy websites with GitHub pages

-[Github Pages](http://pages.github.com) provide a simple way to make a web site using Markdown and git.
+[Github Pages](http://pages.github.com) provide a simple way to make a website using Markdown and git.

 This is a minimal tutorial to get started.